IntrinsicNeRF: Learning Intrinsic Neural Radiance Fields for Editable Novel View Synthesis: Experiments

-We only compare qualitative results with intrinsic decomposition methods~\cite{liu2020unsupervised,bell2014intrinsic,li2018cgintrinsics} on Replica Scene in albedo estimation, because we cannot obtain the ground-truth albedo labels.
-Fig.~\ref{fig: Comparisons with Previous work on Replica Scene} shows that we can obtain more plausible results than other intrinsic decomposition methods, and maintain consistent albedo estimation for multi-view images, shown in supp. video.
-Moreover, Tab.~\ref{tab:scene iou nvs} shows our method achieves comparable results with Semantic-NeRF~\cite{zhi2021place} in novel view synthesis and semantic segmentation (the metric is mIOU), and we give Semantic-NeRF~\cite{zhi2021place} the ability to model the basic properties of the scene, shown in Fig.~\ref{supp.fig: Our intrinsic results on Replica Scene}.
-While PhySG~\cite{zhang2021physg} and Invrender~\cite{ zhang2022modeling} fail to do that due to bad geometry in room-scale scenes.
+We only compare qualitative results with intrinsic decomposition methods~\cite{liu2020unsupervised,bell2014intrinsic,li2018cgintrinsics} on the Replica Scene dataset in reflectance estimation, because we cannot obtain the ground truth of reflectance.
+Fig.~\ref{fig: Comparisons with Previous work on Replica Scene} shows that we can obtain more plausible results than other intrinsic decomposition methods, and maintain consistent reflectance estimation for multi-view images in the supplementary material.
+Moreover, our method obtains comparable results with Semantic-NeRF~\cite{zhi2021place} in novel view synthesis and semantic segmentation (the metric is mIOU), shown in Tab.~\ref{tab:scene iou nvs}, and we give Semantic-NeRF the ability to model the intrinsic properties of the scene (Fig.~\ref{fig:teaser}).
+While PhySG~\cite{zhang2021physg} and Invrender~\cite{ zhang2022modeling} fail to do that in room-scale scenes.